h4wduk3n/ncaa-next-26/README.md

 https://www.ncaanext.com

-2025 Updates to NCAA Football 2006 for PCSX2 & AetherSX2
+Our fourth annual installment, the NEXT 26 mod is add-on content that brings 2025 Updates to EA's NCAA Football 06 (playable on PCSX2 & AetherSX2/NetherSX2/XBSX2)

 ### Latest Releases